Current course (full): Jan 27 - March 13, 2024 (see bottom of this page)

-Launched in January 2022, this is a new interactive online course for national and international journalists and activists who want to find stories and follow the money by using companies’ financial statements.
+Launched in January 2022, this is an interactive online course for national and international journalists and activists who want to find stories and follow the money by using companies’ financial statements.

-The course is written for journalists by Finance Uncovered's own journalists – and demystifies the technical language used by companies, giving you the confidence to tackle material that many find intimidating.
+The course is written for journalists and activists by Finance Uncovered's own journalists – and demystifies the technical language used by companies, giving you the confidence to tackle material that many find intimidating.

 This is not 'Powerpoint slides by webinar'.
 Instead, the course is of a high technical production standard.
 It is structured over four modules that contain animated graphics and video content, partly narrated by professional actors.
 You will also encounter regular interactive knowledge checks and quizzes along the way, which help learners understand accounting concepts and how to spot red flags and stories.